Frequently Asked Questions – FAQs

 Why did you do all 26 Eastern states in one long road trip?

 Because it was there?
 Because I felt like it?
-Or just because….
-Ok, I wanted to see state capitals, national parks, presidential locations, and quirky attractions.
-And I had set a challenge to myself in 2014 to revisit all 50 states after January 1, 2014.
-I visited 8 states I had not been in since January 2014.
+Or just because… Okay, I wanted to see state capitals, national parks, presidential locations, and quirky attractions.
+I had set a challenge to myself in 2014 to revisit all 50 states again after January 1, 2014.
+During the trip, I visited eight states I had not been to since January 2014.

 Why have you included posts that aren’t really about road trips?

 Because it’s my blog, and I can do what I want!!!
-Actually, most of them are writing about places that readers may wish to visit or know more about to plan a visit.
+Most of them are writing about places that readers may wish to visit or know more about to plan a visit.
 Others are of general interest for other reasons.
-A couple of them are personal that I wanted to share.
+A couple of them are personal and I wanted to share them.
 For example, I include a memorial post for my two brothers, who both passed in 2020.

 Why would you be a Driveby Tourist?